US STOCKS-Wall St drops as Disney, Macy's lead rout in consumer stocks

 First-quarter earnings for S&P 500 companies have mostly beaten analysts’ expectations, but are still estimated to have fallen 5.4 percent from a year ago, according to Thomson Reuters data.

-Macy’s report dragged down other department store chains, with J.C.
-Penney, Kohl‘s, Nordstrom and Dillard’s falling between 2 to 7 percent.
+Macy’s weak report dragged down other department store chains, with J.C.
+Penney, Kohl‘s, Nordstrom and Dillard’s falling between 2 to 6 percent.

 Fossil’s report, coupled with Macy’s results, weighed on other luxury retailers such as Movado, which tumbled 10 percent and Michael Kors, which dropped 12 percent.